Ouch… my first copywriting shocker!

 I remember my first Bluewire News vividly — for all the wrong reasons.

 It’s Saturday afternoon in Brisbane and I’m nervous as anything.
-The email is written, designed and coded.
+I write the email, design and get it designed and coded.
 It looks good too (at least by 2005 standards!)

 I double check it, triple check it and quadruple check it…. because it’s going out to everyone I know.
 I’m announcing I am going into business for the first time and it’s being sent to the 700 family, friends and business contacts whom I cajoled into being on my email list.
 Terrifying.

-I take a deep breath… I wait… and it arrives into everyone’s inbox….
+Then I take a deep breath… and wait… and it arrives into everyone’s inbox….